Top 10 Investments with 10% Returns

 For example, one of my friends is obsessed with watches.

 He started building a watch collection about 10 years ago as a hobby but has recently turned it into the best-performing portion of his portfolio.
-He's regularly doubling his money on his watches and then using the proceeds to buy even nicer watches.
+He's regularly doubling his money on his watches and has never lost money on a watch he's purchased.

-Investing in collectibles requires you to have a keen eye for value and conviction in your own beliefs.
+Investing in collectibles requires you to have a keen eye for value and to be genuinely interested (borderline obsessed) with a particular category.
 It's not for the faint of heart.

-But for those who are seriously obsessed with a specific category of collectibles, I would strongly consider dedicating a portion of your investment portfolio to your hobby.
+But for those who already have an obsession, it's worth considering dedicating a portion of your investment portfolio to your hobby.

 Why I'd choose it: If I knew a specific category of collectibles very well (if I had an “edge”), I would not hesitate to make it a chunk of my portfolio.
 If done right, you can earn reliable, outsized returns and have fun doing it.